Eventus Wins Best Trade Surveillance Solution at RegTech Insight Awards Europe 2022

 About Eventus

 Eventus is a leading global provider of multi-asset class trade surveillance and market risk solutions.
-Its powerful, award-winning Validus platform is easy to deploy, customize and operate across equities, options, futures, foreign exchange (FX), fixed income and digital asset markets.
+Its powerful, award-winning Validus platform is easy to deploy, customize and operate across equities, options, futures, foreign exchange (FX), fixed income and other markets.
 Validus is proven in the most complex, high-volume and real-time environments of tier-1 banks, broker-dealers, futures commission merchants (FCMs), proprietary trading groups, market centers, buy-side institutions, energy and commodity trading firms, and regulators.
 The company's rapidly growing client base relies on Validus and Eventus' responsive support and product development teams to overcome its most pressing regulatory challenges.
-For more, visit www.eventus.com.

 SOURCE Eventus